Amandalla/Amandalla/README.md

 I am currently working on paving my way into software development and I am looking forward to:

- 💻 finding my first role as a Java developer
+ 💻 finding the best role to thrive as a Java developer

  🏆 collaborating on pro-bono projects